About the Program

 As a graduate, you will be prepared to reliably demonstrate the ability to:

-- Develop and maintain professional relationships which adhere to professional, legal, and ethical standards aligned to social service work.
+- develop respectful and collaborative professional and interpersonal relationships that adhere to professional, legal, and ethical standards aligned to social service work.

-- Identify current social policy, relevant legislation, and political, social, and/or economic systems and their impacts on service delivery.
+- examine current social policy, relevant legislation, and political, social, historical, and/or economic systems and their impacts for individuals and communities when delivering services to the user/client.

 - Ontario Secondary School Diploma (OSSD), or equivalent, or a mature applicant